InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     >
     > If your game states also perform per-frame updates, then you must also call `OctopusKit.shared?.gameCoordinator.update(deltaTime: updateTimeDelta)`

+6. Each of your game states can have a SwiftUI view associated with them to provide the user interface elements like text and HUDs.
+The SwiftUI view is overlaid on top of the SpriteKit gameplay view.
+To let SwiftUI interact with your game's state, make sure to pass the `.environmentObject(gameCoordinator)` to your SwiftUI view hierarchy.

 ----

 #### Notes

 * **Xcode Templates:** To quickly create new files for common OK classes such as scenes and components, copy the files from the `Templates/Xcode` folder in the OK package to your `~/Library/Developer/Xcode/Templates/OctopusKit`.

-* Including the OctopusKit code in your main project provides the benefits of [Whole Module Optimization](https://swift.org/blog/whole-module-optimizations/), quicker modification and autocompletion, easier navigation etc.
+* Including the OctopusKit code in your main project (instead of as a package dependency) provides the benefits of [Whole Module Optimization](https://swift.org/blog/whole-module-optimizations/), quicker modification and autocompletion, easier navigation etc.

-* You can give each of your projects a separate copy of the OctopusKit code to let you customize the engine differently for each specific project, or you can keep a single copy of the engine code and share it between projects (via git, or by dragging the OK package folder into your project *without* checking "Copy items if needed").

 * Currently, API documentation (i.e. for types/methods/properties) is only provided via extensive source-code comments, which can be viewed in Xcode's Quick Help.